michaliskambi/sync2git/README.txt

    It is OK to go and add extra records to the file later, for example, if new users are added to SVN.

+   The format of the authors.txt file is
+     svn_user_name = FirstName LastName <email.address.used.on.github@example.com>
+   Remember that you *must* provide emails.

    Also, if uploading to a service like github, please use the email addresses that the committers use for their github accounts.